qiuqiangkong/mini_llm/README.md

 ## External links

-Part of code are modified from the following repos.
+This repo is benefited from the following repos.

 NanoGPT: https://github.com/karpathy/nanoGPT